Nsikan-Dev/nsikan-ci-cd-pipeline/README.md

 ## Enhancements

 To further improve this project, we might want to experiment with scheduled builds and deployments.
+I would also extend the continuous integration checks to check markdown files for formatting and other issues like incorrect links to websites.
+I would also experiment with customized formatting rules for lint checks.
+Lastly, I would create more unit tests for the application.

 ## Demo